kellsworth/ecommerce-api/README.md

 Items to reinforce and get comfortable with are:

 - Node Fundamentals
-  - Using node to exectue JavaScript files
+  - Using node to execute JavaScript files
   - Require/Module.exports
 - NPM
   - npm init